-- (i) Any collateral received other than cash should be of high quality, highly liquid and traded on a regulated market or multilateral trading facility with transparent pricing in order that it can be sold quickly at a price that is close to pre-sale valuation; - (ii) It should be valued on at least a daily basis and assets that exhibit high price volatility should not be accepted as collateral unless suitably conservative haircuts are in place; - (iii) It should be issued by an entity that is independent from the counterparty and is expected not to display a high correlation with the performance of the counterparty; - (iv) It should be sufficiently diversified in terms of country, markets and issuers with a maximum exposure of 20% of the respective sub-fund's net asset value to any single issuer on an aggregate basis, taking into account all collateral received; deviating from the aforementioned diversification requirement, a sub-fund may be fully collateralised in different transferable securities and money market instruments issued or guaranteed by a Member State of the EU, one or more of its local authorities, by any other state which is a member of the OECD or a public international body to which one or more Member States of the EU belong.
+(i) Any collateral received other than cash should be of high quality, highly liquid and traded on a regulated market or multilateral trading facility with transparent pricing in order that it can be sold quickly at a price that is close to pre-sale valuation;

+(ii) It should be valued on at least a daily basis and assets that exhibit high price volatility should not be accepted as collateral unless suitably conservative haircuts are in place;

+(iii) It should be issued by an entity that is independent from the counterparty and is expected not to display a high correlation with the performance of the counterparty;

+(iv) It should be sufficiently diversified in terms of country, markets and issuers with a maximum exposure of 20% of the respective sub-fund's net asset value to any single issuer on an aggregate basis, taking into account all collateral received; deviating from the aforementioned diversification requirement, a sub-fund may be fully collateralised in different transferable securities and money market instruments issued or guaranteed by a Member State of the EU, one or more of its local authorities, by any other state which is a member of the OECD or a public international body to which one or more Member States of the EU belong.
 Such sub-fund should receive securities from at least six different issues, but securities from any single issue should not account for more than 30% of the sub-fund's net asset value.
-A sub-fund may accept as collateral for more than 20% of its net asset value securities which are issued or guaranteed by a Member State of the EU, one or more of its local authorities, by any other state which is a member of the OECD or a public international body to which one or more Member States of the EU belong. - (v) Risks linked to the management of collateral, such as operational and legal risks, should be identified, managed and mitigated in accordance with the risk management process. - (vi) Where there is a title transfer, the collateral received should be held by the Depositary.
-For other types of collateral arrangement, the collateral can be held by a third party custodian which is subject to prudential supervision, and which is unrelated to the provider of the collateral. - (vii) It should be capable of being fully enforced by the Investment Company at any time without reference to or approval from the counterparty.
+A sub-fund may accept as collateral for more than 20% of its net asset value securities which are issued or guaranteed by a Member State of the EU, one or more of its local authorities, by any other states of the EU securities which are issued or guaranteed by a Member State of the EU and may accept as collateral for more than 20% of its net asset value securities which are issued or guaranteed by a Member State of the EU, one or more of its local authorities, by any other state which is a member of the OECD or a public international boy to when the accept as collateral for more than 20% of its net asset value securities which are issued or guaranteed by a Member State of the EU, one or more of its local authorities, by any other state which is a member of the OECD or a public international boy to which one or more Member States of the EU belong.

+(v) Risks linked to the management of collateral, such as operational and legal risks, should be identified, managed and mitigated in accordance with the risk management process.

+(vi) Where there is a title transfer, the collateral received should be held by the Depositary.
+For other types of collateral arrangement, the collateral can be held by a third party custodian which is subject to prudential supervision, and which is unrelated to the provider of the collateral.

+(vii) It should be capable of being fully enforced by the Investment Company at any time without reference to or approval from the counterparty.

-- (viii) There is no restriction or minimum requirement for bonds as regards their maturity to be accepted as collateral. - (ix) Non-cash collateral received by the Investment Company may not be sold, re-invested or pledged.
+(viii) There is no restriction or minimum requirement for bonds as regards their maturity to be accepted as collateral.

+(ix) Non-cash collateral received by the Investment Company may not be sold, re-invested or pledged.